CreativeInquiry/MS6252B_Anemometer/README.md

 ### Raw Capture Probe

-`ms6252b_probe.py` is for debugging the serial stream.
+`ms6252b_probe.py` was used for debugging the serial stream.
 It captures bytes for a fixed number of seconds, prints hex dumps, and shows any decoded frames.

-On macOS:
+On MacOS:

 ```sh
 python3 ms6252b_anemometer_python/ms6252b_probe.py /dev/cu.usbserial-0001 --baud 9600 --mode 8N1 --seconds 5